NIEHS/beethoven/README.md

 - `.github/workflows/` This hidden directory is where the GitHub CI/CD yaml files reside

 ##### The following sub-directories are not including the package build and included only in the source code here
 - `tools/` This sub-directory is dedicated to educational or demonstration material (e.g. Rshiny).
-- `input/` ***warning soon to be deprecated*** This sub-directory contains data used during the analysis.
-It is going to be superceded by the use of `targets`
-- `output/` ***warning: soon to be deprecated*** This sub-directory contains data used during the analysis.
-It is going to be superceded by the use of `targets`
-Currently, as of 3/29/24, the output folder contains .rds files for each of the covariates/features for model development. e.g.:

 #### Relevant files